 We took the 2nd option, which is costing about 15 Lari(6 USD Dollars) per person.

 All listed packages are inclusive of Guide.
 We can opt for English or Georgian speaking guided tour across the winery.
 Blankets are provided at the entrance, as tunnels are chilled because of the natural temperature of Caucasus.
-Read some wine tasting tips so that you don’t ruin your whole day.
+Read some wine tasting tips and wine tasting outfits so that you don’t ruin your whole day.

 Really, it is very much true that Georgian Wines are amazingly sweet.